ohsu-cedar-comp-hub/scMKL/README.md

 4) A grouping dictionary where {'group_1' : [feature_5, feature_16], 'group_2' : [feature_1, feature_4, feature_9]}

-For more information on formatting/creating the grouping dictionaries, see our example for creating a [gene grouping](https://github.com/ohsu-cedar-comp-hub/scMKL/blob/main/example/getting_gene_groupings.ipynb) or [region grouping](https://github.com/ohsu-cedar-comp-hub/scMKL/blob/main/example/getting_region_groupings.ipynb).

-For implementing scMKL, see our examples for your use case in [examples](https://github.com/ohsu-cedar-comp-hub/scMKL/tree/main/example).
+For implementing scMKL and learning how to get meaningful feature groupings, see our examples for your use case in [examples](https://github.com/ohsu-cedar-comp-hub/scMKL/tree/main/example/README.md).

 ## Links